 Finally, you will want to conduct some market research.
-This involves scoping out your local and surrounding area to make sure that there is a need for your mechanic business.
+This involves scoping out your local and surrounding area to make sure that there is actually a need for your mechanic business.
 If there are lots of racing teams near you, find out what their current situation is with regards to mechanics.
 Reach out to people and find out what they want from a mechanic.

 Then, you can begin to paint a picture of the kind of business that you want to run.
 You will also need to employ a tip from earlier, and that is to build your network as fast as possible.
-Your network in this case is ideally going to be members of racing teams and car manufacturers, as these are eventually going to be your customers and the ones that will pay your salary.
+Your network in this case is ideally going to be members of racing teams and manufacturers, as these are eventually going to be your customers and the ones that will pay your salary.

 If you want to become a race car mechanic, there are several ways to go about it.
-Most racing teams these days will be looking for some sort of educational qualifications alongside experience in the industry, and so having a degree paired with some work experience in a garage could set you up perfectly for a job as a race car mechanic.
+Most racing teams will be looking for some sort of educational qualifications alongside experience in the industry, and so having a degree paired with some work experience in a garage could set you up perfectly for a job as a race car mechanic.